-An International Innovation feature about the Metals in Biology Network is available here.
+An International Innovation feature about the Metals in Biology Network is available by clicking on book below.

 Our aim is to develop multidisciplinary collaborations in the metals in biology community between industry and academia.
 Our goal is to accelerate the exploitation of transformative discoveries in this sub-discipline.

 You can also register to use the Metals in Biology Network forum.

 We will be assembling teams and submitting grant applications to a variety of funding agencies in seven areas, see Themes.

 The teams will be developed via workshops of 2 types: Open scoping workshops for about 20 people and follow-up ad hoc workshops for smaller defined grant teams to put together specific applications.
 Contact us with a list of the seven areas you are interested in so we can plan the workshops, if you are interested in more than one area, give a priority order.
 If you already have an idea for a grant application and a team, let us know and we can arrange ad hoc workshops to help you to develop the grant.

 Information about the IB Catalyst fund can be found here.